Focke-Wulf Fw 190: Wilde Sau

 From mid-1943, Fw 190s were also used as night fighters against the growing RAF Bomber Command offensive.
-In mid-1943, one of the earliest participants in the single-engine, ground controlled, night-fighting experiments was the Nachtjagdkommando Fw 190 (Night Fighter Command Fw 190), operated by IV.
+In mid-1943, one of the earliest participants in the single-engined, ground controlled, night-fighting experiments was the Nachtjagdkommando Fw 190 (Night Fighter Command Fw 190), operated by IV.
 Gruppe (4 Group), Jagdgeschwader 3, (Fighter Wing 3, or JG 3).
-The main Nachtgeschwader (Night Fighter Wings) were keen to adopt a new fighter type as their twin-engine fighters were too slow for combat against increasing numbers of de Havilland Mosquito night fighters and bombers.
-Nachtjagdgeschwader 1 (NJG 1) and NJG 3 kept a pair of Fw 190s on standby to supplement the Messerschmitt Bf 110 and Junkers Ju 88.
+The main Nachtgeschwader (Night Fighter Wings) were keen to adopt a new fighter type as their twin-engined fighters were too slow for combat against increasing numbers of de Havilland Mosquito night fighters and bombers.
+Nachtjagdgeschwader 1 (NJG 1) and NJG 3 kept two Fw 190s on standby to supplement the Messerschmitt Bf 110 and Junkers Ju 88.
 The considerable performance advantage of the Fw 190 over the other two types was more than offset by the difficulties of operating at night.
 Few, if any, aerial successes can be attributed to these operational tests.

-One of the first purpose built units to use Fw 190s in this role was Stab/Versuchskommando Herrmann, a unit specifically set up in April 1943 by Major Hajo Herrmann.
-Herrmann's unit used standard A-4s and A-5s borrowed from day fighter units to intercept bombers over or near the targeted city, using searchlights and other visual aids to help them find their quarry.
-The first use of "Window" by the RAF during the Battle of Hamburg in July 1943, rendered the standard nightfighter Himmelbett procedures useless and brought urgency to the development of Herrmann's Wilde Sau ("Wild Boar") technique, pending the development of new nightfighting strategies.
-Instead of restricting the Fw 190s to ground control interception protocols, the Fw 190s were given a free hand to over-fly bombed areas to see if they could locate bombers using the ground fires below.
-These tactics became an integral part of the nightfighter operations until May 1944.
+One of the first purpose-built units to use Fw 190s in this role was Stab/Versuchskommando Herrmann, a unit specifically set up in April 1943 by Major Hajo Herrmann.
+Herrmann's unit used standard A-4s and A-5s borrowed from day-fighter units to intercept bombers over or near the targeted city, using searchlights and other visual aids to help them find their quarry.
+The first use of "Window" by the RAF during the Battle of Hamburg in July 1943, rendered the standard night fighter Himmelbett procedures useless and brought urgency to the development of Herrmann's Wilde Sau ("Wild Boar") technique, pending the development of new night fighting strategies.
+Instead of restricting the Fw 190s to ground control interception protocols, they were given a free hand to over-fly bombed areas to see if they could locate bombers using the ground fires below.
+These tactics became an integral part of the night fighter operations until May 1944.

 St/V Herrmann was expanded to become Jagdgeschwader 300 (JG 300, or Fighter Wing 300), JG 301 and JG 302.
-All three units initially continued borrowing their aircraft from day fighter units.
-The day fighter units began to protest at the numbers of their aircraft which were being written off because of the hazards of night operations; the numbers soared with the onset of winter, with pilots often being forced to bail-out through being unable to find an airfield at which to land safely.
+All three units initially continued borrowing their aircraft from day-fighter units, which began to protest at the numbers of their aircraft that were being written off because of the hazards of night operations; the numbers soared with the onset of winter, with pilots often being forced to bail out through being unable to find an airfield at which to land safely.
 Crash landings were also frequent.
-Eventually all three Wilde Sau units received their own aircraft, which were often modified with exhaust dampers and blind-flying radio equipment.
-Another unit was Nachtjagdgruppe 10 (NJGr 10), which used Fw 190 A-4/R11s through to A-8/R11s; Fw 190s modified to carry FuG (Funkgerät) 217 or FuG 218 radar mid-VHF band equipment.
+Eventually, all three Wilde Sau units received their own aircraft, which were often modified with exhaust dampers and blind-flying radio equipment.
+Another unit was Nachtjagdgruppe 10, which used Fw 190 A-4/R11s through to A-8/R11s; Fw 190s modified to carry FuG (Funkgerät) 217 or FuG 218 radar mid-VHF band equipment.